 Each member organisation runs an annual programme of International Voluntary Projects in their own country and exchanges volunteers with each other following the Alliance Quality Charter that stresses on the added value of volunteering, its educational aspect and on following quality standards agreed by members.

 Working Groups and Committees apart from promoting Alliance main principles, are also responsible for the implementation of the Plan on Action of the network as well as to develop initiatives and bring their ideas to the GA to be voted.
-Currently over 80 young volunteers, representing all 50 member organisations, are members of the network’s Working Groups and Committees with a 1-2 year mandate depending on the position they have in the group.
+Currently over 90 volunteers, representing member organisations, are members of the network’s Working Groups and Committees with a 1-2 year mandate depending on the position they have in the group.
 The originality and innovation of the Alliance lies therefore in the fact that it has managed to guarantee its internal democratic function creating a structure that allows the widest participation on behalf of its member organisations.

 Participation is a process through which members gain influence and share control over development initiatives and the decisions and resources that affect them.
 Participation improves the quality, effectiveness and sustainability of projects and strengthen membership.